 Have them CC you on the message, and use the opportunity to respond to both of them and re-engage.

-Not only is taking things to a more personal level is a great selling technique, the person you’re reaching out to can vouch for your company, too.
+Not only is taking things to a more personal level a great selling technique, but the person you’re reaching out to can also vouch for your company.
 By getting involved and making the introduction, they’re sending the message that they think it’s worthwhile for both parties.

 Being totally straightforward and honest, especially in sales, can be super scary.
 It’s also one of the best ways to build strong prospect relationships.
 If you’ve tried the less aggressive methods to no avail, it’s time to bring in the big guns.
 Reach out with straight-up honesty and ask the prospect if you should remove their contact record from your CRM.

 Woah.
 This might sound intense, but it doesn’t have to be: